 Pirate games are surprisingly rare considering the fact that most of us wanted to be a pirate at some point in our childhood.
-Skull and Bones was meant to be the ultimate pirate game, but then it just sort of… flopped?
+I must have watched Pirates of the Caribbean more than a 100 times already.
+Unfortunately, pirate games have never been as common as RPGs, shooters, or open-world games but there are some seriously good ones out there.

 It’s got an open-world Caribbean setting that’s absolutely stunning.
 You’ll sail across the beautiful blue waters of the West Indies, raid ships, uncover treasure, and explore lush islands.
 You’ll also get to jump into the Assassin’s Creed series’ signature parkour-style gameplay, sneaking through cities, climbing towers, and taking down enemies in stealthy, stylish ways.